TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/04_lesson/lesson.md

 	*	Make sure students feel comfortable saving things as variables and can print multiple things.
 	*	Troubleshoot with students and try to recognize early which students are struggling.
 4.	**Debrief**
-	1. Discuss any issues that came up in magic genie
+	*	Discuss any issues that came up in the magic genie program.
-		1. Any error messages?
+		*	Any error messages?
-	2. Anyone use more than one variable?
+	    *	Did anyone use more than one variable?
-		1. How was the making the genie confused.
+		*	How was the making the genie confused.
 Did everyone get it organized?
-	3. Review concepts so far: variables, interpreter, terminal, string, integer, run, output, swapping
+	    *	Review concepts so far: **variables, interpreter, terminal, string, integer, run, output, swapping**

-[Do Now]:
+[Do Now]:units/1_unit/04_lesson/worksheet.md
 [Worksheet]:https://teals-introcs.gitbooks.io/2nd-semester-introduction-to-computer-science-pri/content/units/1_unit/03_lesson/lab_103.html